SCENE 01 / GAFFER LIGHTING TEAM

 Gaffer-Led Lighting Departments Across Japan

-Japanese gaffers come out of a trade that takes lighting craft very seriously.
-That shows up on the call sheet.
+Japanese gaffers come out of a trade that takes lighting craft very seriously, and that shows up on the call sheet.

-Here is how this works in practice.
 The senior gaffers on our roster trained on Toho, Nikkatsu, and Shochiku features.
 They now move freely between feature work, NHK and Fuji TV broadcast, and global commercial campaigns.
-A Tokyo-based gaffer will tech-scout a Shinjuku rooftop, a temple interior in Kyoto, and a beach build in Okinawa inside the same week.
-They build lighting plots that respect each site's permit envelope, neighbour noise rules, and 100V / 50Hz-60Hz power split between eastern and western Japan.
+A Tokyo-based gaffer might tech-scout a Shinjuku rooftop, a temple interior in Kyoto, and a beach build in Okinawa inside the same week.
+Their lighting plots respect each site's permit limits, neighbour noise rules, and the 100V / 50Hz-60Hz power split between eastern and western Japan.

-Here is the short of it.
 Team builds scale to the job.
-A single owner-operator gaffer is enough for an Asakusa interview day.
-Mid-tier dramas often run gaffer plus best-boy electric and two sparks.
-Feature and high-end commercial builds bring in rigging gaffers, generator operators, and dimmer board ops.
+A single owner-operator gaffer is enough for an Asakusa interview day, while mid-tier dramas often run a gaffer plus best-boy electric and two sparks.
+Feature and high-end commercial builds bring in rigging gaffers, power packs operators, and dimmer board ops.

-Here is the breakdown.
 HMI, tungsten, and full LED packages come through Hibino, Imagica, NAC Image Technology, and the Yodoyabashi rental net in Osaka.
-Every electric crew on the network carries shoot-liability cover.
-They sign Japanese rental house contracts direct.
-They work in either Japanese or English.
-Global DPs hit the ground running.
+Each electric crew on the network carries shoot-liability cover and signs Japanese rental house contracts direct.
+Because the crews work in either Japanese or English, global DPs hit the ground running.

 FAQ